VibhuJawa/vaccine_prediction/README.md

 # Influenze Vaccine Prediction
+This repo explores tweets trends like  and juxtaposes them with vaccination trends provided by HHS.

+# Data Download

 ## Things to do:
  * Benchmark Prediction based on linear models just based on the HHS data